 For Edmonton Oilers’ fans, the future of this franchise is very bright.
 For this summer’s top prospects list, we compiled separate lists from three Edmonton contributors and applied a prospect points system.
 If a player finished first on one writer’s list, he received ten points.
-If a player finished tenth on a writer’s list, he received one point.
-We went across all three lists and compiled the total score for each prospect to get their final total of prospect points.

 Each writer came to the same argument that Jesse Puljujarvi and Kailer Yamamoto separated themselves from the rest of the pack.
 From there every writer came up with a different list ranking their prospects from #3-10.

 Oilers Top Prospect Lists – The Panel

 |7||Jujhar Khaira||Tyler Benson||Caleb Jones|